 Republicans balk when one speaks about the Republican war on women, war on the poor, war on the environment, war on gays, war on minorities, and many other select micro wars.
 They don’t want these wars called out.
 And the reality is these should not be called wars at all.
 It is much too simplistic.

 It is a war on democracy.
 How do you win a war on democracy when there are many more subjects than you?
 You fight many battles.
 So the battle against the poor, the battle against women, the battle against gays, the battle against minorities, the battle against education, and any other micro battle to keep the subjects occupied is the modus operandi.
+Poor people cannot afford the medicines they need and are not always helped by the availability of generic drugs (read more) on the market.
 It does not matter if in the process a few of the battles are lost.
 After all, their eyes are on the ball, the destruction of a functional democracy.

 It was all in the Powell Memo